 This type of highway line marking is often found at the borders of intersections.
 It tells drivers where to make a full stop to avoid getting a violation or being involved in an accident.
 Vehicles can only go ahead or turn when the stoplight turns green or the traffic enforcer signals it is safe to do so.

 Perhaps the most common road marking, the zebra or pedestrian crossing is often found in areas where people usually cross the street.
+In the Philippines, road signs are placed before this road marking to alert motorists of pedestrians up ahead.
 Cars that encounter this road marking must make a full stop and give way to pedestrians to ensure their safety.

 Make Highway Line Markings That Last